joshuamills98/Neural-Differential-Equations--First-and-Second-Order-Solvers-/README.md

 ![equation](https://latex.codecogs.com/gif.latex?u%280%29%20%3D%20u_%7B0%7D)

 The PINN learns the form of u(t) without needing any knowledge of the output except for the initial condition.
+The method is heavily inspired by Raissi et al. (2017) and its work on PINNs [[1]](#1).

 Please feel free to use the code.